 I was also depressed because of housing problems.
-I didn't have money….
+I didn’t have money….
 It causes depression, even without the problem of caring for a disabled family member.
-A healthy person can also become depressed due to this situation.
+A healthy person can also become depressed because of this situation.
 (Arkadi)

 The stress and heavy burden that family caregivers experience have implications on their physical health as well.
-The participants said that they or other family members suffer from many physical problems due to tense relationships with individuals with SMI:
+The participants said that they or other family members have suffered from numerous physical problems as a result of their tense relationships with the family member with SMI:

-We are already older people and are going through hell with the daughter, and it affects the physical condition as well.
-After she divorced and returned home, my wife developed diabetes and my blood pressure came higher, and I began to take medicine regularly.
-And this is all because of pressure that we experience at home with her… a lot of confrontations and shouting.
+We’re already older people, we are going through hell with the daughter, and it affects our physical condition as well.
+After she [the daughter with SMI] divorced and returned home, my wife developed diabetes and my blood pressure got higher, and I began to take medication regularly.
+And this is all because of the pressure that we experience at home with her… a lot of confrontations and shouting.
 (Michael)

 Discussion

-The current study aimed to explore the factors/dimensions which form/shape/construct the burden experience of immigrant caregivers and their influence on their personal and family lives, based on the case of FSU immigrants in Israel.
-The findings show that objective and subjective stressful events relating to immigration such as emotional, social and economic difficulties cause difficulty in coping with mental illness in the family.
-Simultaneously, objective and subjective stressful events related to coping with SMI in the family cause difficulty in immigration adaptation processes.
-This circular situation creates an experience of a double burden for immigrant caregivers.
-A double burden includes dimensions pertaining to their role as family caregivers, dimensions pertaining to their immigrant status, and the circular interaction between these two that intensifies the overall feeling of burden.
-In addition, the cultural background of immigrant caregivers also influences their subjective burden.
-These effects, as evidences by the findings of the present study, are shown in Figure 1:
+The current study aimed to explore the factors that shape the burden experience of immigrant caregivers and its influence on their personal and family lives, based on the particular case of FSU immigrants in Israel.
+The findings show that objective and subjective stress factors associated with immigration such as emotional, social, and economic adversities cause difficulty in coping with mental illness in the family.
+Simultaneously, objective and subjective stress factors related to coping with SMI in the family contribute to challenges in the immigration adaptation process.
+This circular situation leads to the experience a “double burden” for immigrant caregivers.
+The double burden includes dimensions pertaining to their role as family caregivers, dimensions pertaining to their immigrant status, and the circular interaction between these two that intensifies the overall sense of burden.
+The cultural background of immigrant caregivers also influences their subjective burden.
+These effects, as evidenced by the findings of the present study, are shown in Figure 1:

-INSERT FIGIURE 1 HERE
+INSERT FIGURE 1 HERE

-A double objective burden
+Double objective burden

-The central dimension that shapes the double objective burden experienced by caregivers is related to economic difficulties.
-The findings of the present study are consistent with previous findings, according to which family caregivers forced to provide financial assistance to their family member with SMI find themselves in economic hardship (Azman et al., 2017; Iseselo, Kajula, & Yahya-Malima, 2016).
-When caregivers are also middle-aged immigrants - their economic capacity is very limited, or even non-exist, due to economic and employment difficulties that they themselves experience following immigration (Dolberg, 2012).
-This situation forces many immigrant caregivers and their relatives with SMI to experience an economic crisis of survival that pushes some of them below the poverty line and into social marginalization.
+The primary factor that shapes the double objective burden experienced by caregivers is related to economic difficulties.
+The findings of the present study are consistent with previous findings, according to which family caregivers must provide financial assistance to their family member with SMI, and find themselves facing economic hardship (Azman et al., 2017; Iseselo, Kajula, & Yahya-Malima, 2016).
+Caregivers who are also middle-aged immigrants have a very limited or non-existent economic capacity, due to economic and employment challenges that they themselves face following immigration (Dolberg, 2012).
+This situation forces many immigrant caregivers and their relatives with SMI into an economic crisis and a struggle to survive, pushing some of them below the poverty line and into social marginalization.

-One of the main causes/sources that intensify the economic difficulties of immigrant caregivers is the housing problems.
-The high cost of living and the lack of public housing increase the feeling of stress among both caregivers and individuals with SMI, because are often forced to dwell in common living quarters, even in situations of prolonged conflict and uncertainty.
-Prior studies on immigrant caregivers and ethnic minorities reported a high level of emotional distress and family conflicts due to financial and housing difficulties, and indicated the need for the system to care for this population for public housing (Guada et al., 2011; Guarnaccia & Parra, 1996).
+One of the main sources of immigrant caregivers’ economic difficulties is unstable housing.
+The high cost of living in Israel and the lack of public housing increase the feeling of stress among both caregivers and individuals with SMI, because are often forced to dwell in common living quarters, even in situations of prolonged conflict and uncertainty.
+Prior studies on immigrant caregivers and ethnic minorities reported a high level of emotional distress and family conflicts due to financial and housing difficulties, and indicated the need for the system to provide this population with public housing (Guada et al., 2011; Guarnaccia & Parra, 1996).